Octax: Accelerated CHIP-8 Arcade Environments for Reinforcement Learning in JAX: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluate \octax through RL training experiments across 16 diverse CHIP-8 games.
-Our goal is to demonstrate that the environments exhibit varied difficulties and learning dynamics suitable for RL research and benchmark the platform's computational performance.
+Our goal is to demonstrate that the environments present varied difficulties and learning dynamics suitable for RL research.
+We then evaluate the platform's computational performance.